Ad

 Stuart Skinner

-Adam Henrique has been placed on the injured reserve (lower-body)
+Adam Henrique has been activated off the injured reserve and is expected back Wednesday (knee).

 Adam Henrique